Are dogs & other pets allowed?

 On Sat nights we currently feature Abe Nuñez' truly excellent Chicáno Nuevo pop up.
 He does killer Tijuana street food, like fish tacos, chips and guac, tamales, and potato roll tacos.

-If you’d like to buy out ODM on one of those pop up evenings, we'll loop those folks in on the discussion so they can be properly prepared for your group.
+If you’d like to buy out ODM on an evening when there’s a pop up, we'll loop those folks in on the discussion so they can be properly prepared for your group.
 If you do not want that food for your buy out, we’re happy to discuss other options.
 We do not allow outside food at ODM, but see the above FAQ for exceptions (such as birthday cakes).

 Why don’t you do free taster pours?